One of the first things a beginner welder must learn is how to make a butt weld. It’s a fundamental joint that you’ll use regularly.

 To the inexperienced welder, these three welds may appear similar.
 However, they have significant differences.

-As previously noted, the butt weld joins two workpieces in the same plane.
+As previously noted, butt welds join two workpieces in the same plane.

 The fillet weld has a triangular cross-section bead and joins two metal pieces at a 90-degree angle in a T-joint, lap joint, or a corner joint.